Molly Goodenbour: Professional career

 Following her college career, Goodenbour played professional basketball for Linkspring Dambasket in Sweden in the 1995–96 season.
 She joined the Richmond Rage of the American Basketball League in 1996–97, who played in the inaugural ABL Championship.
 Goodenbour played in 40 games with 11 starts.
 She averaged 20.2 minutes per game, 7.3 points, 1.4 assists and 2.0 rebounds.
 She was sixth in the ABL in three-point field goal percentage with .411.
 During the playoffs, Goodenbour started all seven games for the Rage and averaged 8 points.

 Goodenbour signed with the New England Blizzard during the off-season, but was traded to the Portland Power on August 25, 1997 in exchange for a third round pick in the 1998 ABL Draft.
 During the 1998 ABL Draft, the San Jose Lasers drafted Goodenbour, as she joined the league as an undrafted free agent.
 She never signed with the Lasers and retired from playing.

+During the 2000 expansion draft on December 15, 1999, Goodenbour was selected by the Portland Fire.
+However, Goodenbour would never play in the WNBA.